-- 3.4 Except where determined by the governing document or by law, the governance of the charity is vested in the International Board.
-Trustees remain responsible for oversight and governance of the charity. - 3.5 There is a full scheme of delegation for WaterAid international, including functions and powers reserved to the Board and delegations to committees of the Board and to the Executive Director. - 3.6 The International Board will review regularly the scheme of delegations and matters reserved to the Board.
+- 3.5 Except where determined by the governing document or by law, the governance of the charity is vested in the international Board of Trustees.

+Trustees remain responsible for oversight and governance of the charity. - 3.6 There is a full scheme of delegation for WaterAid international, including functions and powers reserved to the Board and delegations to committees of the Board and to the Global Director. - 3.7 The international Board will review regularly the scheme of delegations and matters reserved to the Board.

-Committees of the International Board
+Committees of the international Board

-3.7 The International Board may appoint or disband committees as it sees fit.
+3.8 The international Board may appoint or disband committees as it sees fit.
 The Board will approve terms of reference for such committees, appoint members and receive, review and act upon recommendations of the committees.